 Like most things in life, investment is also subject to ever-changing trends.
 Gone are the days when brokerages only offered the service of trading in stocks.
 Now, there is an abundance of cleverly designed plans serving various investor interests.
 Moreover, the migration of investment products to the digital space has opened up a new realm of possibilities.

 In a time when so many options are available, it is imperative that investors choose the right plan that will serve them in the long run.
 However, with innovations taking place at breakneck speed, it is also possible that fresh products or services provided by another brokerage house better suit an investor’s goals.
 Thankfully, investors can go for brokerage account transfer should such a situation arise.
+Use the Brokerage calculator to know the details of brokerages paid for your investments

 - Transfer brokerage account Before initiating the process of the transfer of shares from one broker to another, make sure that the new firm you wish to switch to is offering you a good deal.
 You may look for low brokerage fees, advanced trading platforms, or free lifetime Demat AMC.